gzgracez/CS-109A-Final-Project/docs/background.md

 When words fail, data science might help.
 We decided to use techniques from Cs109a to solve the problem of finding the best classification model for Grace's playlist, and then use that model to find her more songs for her playlist.
-The Spotify API allows us to download playlists with feature data for each song in the playlist.
-We asked Grace to label a set of songs as included in her playlist and another set of songs as songs she would not want to listen to.
-We then constructed and analyzed classification models based on this data.

 We had three goals:
 1. to create the best performing model to classify songs as in or out of Grace's playlist